 For some the gap is wide.
 Minority, first-generation and low-income students in particular face enormous challenges to successfully complete their education and launch viable careers.
 Helping these students reach their educational goals and become leaders in their communities is what the Hillman Entrepreneurs Program is all about.

 Using all of the resources available to them through the Program—from internships and mentorships to team-building and one-on-one advising, as well as a strong foundation in the concepts and skills of entrepreneurship, our students are excelling.

 The Hillman Entrepreneurs Program offers a new model in education.
 Students who might not otherwise be able to afford a college education are now starting their college career at either Prince George’s Community College or Montgomery College and transferring to the University of Maryland to complete their degree in any major.
-They receive 2/3 tuition in scholarship funds as well as funds for books.
+They receive up to 2/3 tuition in scholarship funds.
 They also receive deep mentoring from full-time mentors at each institution.
 Students participate in community and team-building activities while taking classes in entrepreneurship and leadership.